Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 rviz2
 ```
 In `rviz2` click on *map* next to *Fixed Frame* in the *Global Options* on the left side.
 Select *base_footprint* from the dropdown menu.
-Then click on *add* in the lover left corner and then select *LaserScan* from the list.
+Then click on *add* in the lover left corner and select *LaserScan* from the list.
 Press *OK*. *LaserScan* should now appear in the left list in red.
 Click on it to open a dropdown.
 Click right of *Topic* in the whitespace.
 An empty dropdown menu should appear.
 Select `/ldlidar_node/scan` from this menu.
 The live LIDAR points should now be displayed in the middle.
 By selecting *Points* next to the *Style* field, you can make the points better visible.
 ![Alt Text](images/rviz_lidar_points.png "Rviz Lidar Points")

 ## Test SLAM
 **SLAM** is short for *Simultaneous Localization and Mapping* and describes the process of mapping one's surroundings while localizing oneself inside this map.
 It is key for autonomous navigation in an unknown environment.
 The `ROS2` package `slam_toolbox` can be used to perform this using live LIDAR data and a complete transformation tree.
 This tree describes the position of the LIDAR in respect to the main coordinate origin of the robot.
 This transformation tree is implemented in the `controller` package.
-1. Launch the `controller` node:
+1. Launch the `controller` node: (if not already running)
 ```bash
 ros2 launch controller controller.launch.py
 ```
-2. Launch the ldlidar_node:
+2. Launch the ldlidar_node: (if not already running)
 ```bash
 ros2 launch ldlidar_node ldlidar.launch.py
 ```